WayScience/CytoSnake/docs/benchmarking.md

 ## Enable benchmarking in cytosnake

-To enable benchmarking, you can configure it by navigating to the `config/configurational.yaml` file and opening it using your preferred text editor.
+To enable benchmarking, modify the `config/configurational.yaml` file and opening it using your preferred text editor.
- Within the file, set the `enable_profiling` to `True` like this:
+Once inside the config file, set the `enable_profiling` to `True`:

 ```yaml
 enable_profiling: True
 ```

-By doing so, you inform CytoSnake that you intend to perform benchmarking on the workflow you are about to utilize.
+This will inform inform CytoSnake that you intend to perform benchmarking on the workflow.

 ## Executing benchmarking